-MED 698 Integrating Theory and Practice in Education Capstone Course (3) MILD 090 integrating Theory and Tractice in Education Capstone Course (3)
+MED 698 Integrating Theory and Practice in Education Capstone Course (3)

 Students are expected to receive a grade of at least a 'B' in all graduate level courses and maintain a cumulative grade point average of at least 3.0 ('B' or better).
 Students whose cumulative grade point average falls below 3.0, or who receive a grade of 'C' in any single class, will be subject to being placed on immediate academic probation and their standing reviewed by the faculty.
 A student who: 1. fails to return the GPA to a 3.0 by the end of the next semester; 2. receives two grades of 'C; or 3. receives any grade lower than 'C' in any class, may be withdrawn from the MED program and from Saint Martin's University.
 A student who is removed from the program may apply for reinstatement, though readmission to the program is not guaranteed.
 The time limit for completion of degree requirements is seven years from admission to the program.